 5) His Wife’s Life Depends Upon It

 So now you should fully understand the importance of punctuation.
-If you think you could benefit from learning more about punctuation then please see our free punctuation guides.
+If you think you could benefit from learning more about punctuation, please see our free punctuation guides.